babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.Words.md

 ## Using C# to Import PDF and Save as a DOCX File

+The following code sample demonstrates, how you can import a PDF document into your .NET application and export it as a DOCX format file without the need to install the Microsoft Word®:

 ```csharp
 // Load the PDF document from directory
 Document doc = new Document(dir + "input.pdf");